BhandariAkshay/BhandariAkshay/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently learning Machine Learning Algorithms
+- 🌱 I’m currently learning Deep Learning Algorithms
-- 🤔 I’m looking for help with Deep Learning
+- 🤔 I’m looking for help with NLP
 - ⚡ Fun fact: A fitness lover and just love looking at FIT people